-... because you will be working with your own people's money, their birthright and their settlement, and because in many cases, many of the Native people do not know what decisions to make because of a lack of education, this will be the greatest responsibility of leadership.
+... because you will be working with your own people's money, their birthright and their settlement, and because in many cases, many of the Native people do not know what decisions to make because of a lack of education, this will be the greatest responsibility of the provisions in it must always be handled carefully, always with feelings that it is being done for the good of the present generation and for the good of the Native people in the future.